davebenson/doom4-walkthrough/README.md

 Enter the Airlock, then Cycle it to access the red outdoors.

-## Mission 2:  Fight:  Outdoor Fight
+## Mission 2:  Fight 2.7:  Outdoor Fight
 This sprawling fight occurs mostly in the lower level of a two-level area.
 It's mostly Possessed Soldiers and Imps- lot's of them.
 I recommend running through using Heat Blast, and using the Chainsaw on the Possessed Security.
 Then grab the Berserk Powerup to kill the majority of the remainder.

 ## Mission 2:  Accessing the Secret after the Outdoor Fight